ChemeketaCS/csweb/content/courses/cs161/202030/week09.md

 in a codebase that you didn't make yourself (which is what most programmers spend most of their time doing).
 This assignment is due at the same time as the regular assignment, and also will not be accepted late.

-Previous versions of this class used the PhotoChop assignment as the basis for a question on the final; that is not true this term, and I have tried to remove all mention of it, but in case you have found something to that effect, it is wrong.
-The final will not refer to PhotoChop.